 The Summary Water Quality Plan is updated to reflect current conditions and includes updated program recommendations for all water quality management program areas, and updated short-range priority actions for all local designated management agencies.

 Through this plan CARPC develops an environmental protection strategy for both pollution control and resource protection.
 This strategy encompasses waste treatment, best management practices, erosion control, vegetation management, stormwater management, and land use planning.
 Resource protection recognizes that land and natural resources perform critical environmental functions such as groundwater recharge and discharge, water quality improvement, erosion control, storage of floodwaters, wildlife habitat and scenic beauty.
 Some lands are particularly vulnerable in urban and developing areas.
-It is important to identify these critical and vulnerable lands and resources so that their environmental functions protected.
+It is important to identify these critical and vulnerable lands and resources so that their environmental functions can be protected.